 What do you think someone perusing your shelves would think of your reading taste, or what would you like them to think?

-A huge thanks to Charles for taking part in Other People’s Bookshelves, I will be sharing my thoughts on With A Zero at Its Heart very soon!
+A huge thanks to Alice for taking part in Other People’s Bookshelves!
 If you would like to catch up with the other posts in the series of Other People’s Bookshelves have a gander here.
-Don’t forgot if you would like to participate (and I would love you to – hint, hint, hint) in the series then drop me an email to firstname.lastname@example.org with the subject Other People’s Bookshelves, thanks in advance.
-In the meantime… what do you think of Charles’ responses and/or any of the books and authors that she mentions?
+Don’t forget if you would like to participate (and I would love you to – hint, hint, hint) in the series then drop me an email email@example.com with the subject Other People’s Bookshelves, thanks in advance.
+In the meantime… what do you think of Ruth;s responses and/or any of the books and authors that she mentions?